luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 Use `afplot regions` to plot the single region as a histogram or scatter plot.

 Provide on VCF per command > gives one plot output.

+VCFs need:
+1. AD in FORMAT field
+2. indexing with tabix

 R155C_all_samples.vcf
 R191Q_all_samples.vcf